An Act relating to patient choice in dispensing of clinician-administered drugs.

-(1) refuse to authorize, approve, or pay a participating provider for providing covered clinician-administered drugs and related services to covered persons;
+(1) shall not refuse to authorize, approve, or pay a participating provider for providing covered clinician-administered drugs and related services to covered persons;

-(3) interfere with the patient's right to choose to obtain a clinician-administered drug from their provider or pharmacy of choice, including inducement, steering, or offering financial or other incentives;
+(3) shall not interfere with the patient's right to choose to obtain a clinician-administered drug from their provider or pharmacy of choice, including inducement, steering, or offering financial or other incentives;

-(4) require clinician-administered drugs to be dispensed by a pharmacy selected by the health plan;
+(4) shall not require clinician-administered drugs to be dispensed by a pharmacy selected by the health plan;

-(5) limit or exclude coverage for a clinician-administered drug when not dispensed by a pharmacy selected by the health plan, if such drug would otherwise be covered;
+(5) shall not limit or exclude coverage for a clinician-administered drug when not dispensed by a pharmacy selected by the health plan, if such drug would otherwise be covered;

-(6) reimburse at a lesser amount clinician-administered drugs dispensed by a pharmacy not selected by the health plan;
+(6) shall not reimburse at a lesser amount clinician-administered drugs dispensed by a pharmacy not selected by the health plan;

-(9) require a specialty pharmacy to dispense a clinician-administered medication directly to a patient with the intention that the patient will transport the medication to a healthcare provider for administration
+(9) shall not require a specialty pharmacy to dispense a clinician-administered medication directly to a patient with the intention that the patient will transport the medication to a healthcare provider for administration

 (c) A health benefit issuer may offer, but shall not require: